The-Marcy-Lab-School/swe-1-3-node-modules/README.md

 ```

 # Submitting On Time
 You have to understand that "grades" don't exist at Marcy.
 We only need performance data in order to know how you're doing, and make sure the people who need help get it as quickly as they can.

-> To that end, always submit these standard homework assignments by midnight on the day they were assigned.

-It's ok if you didn't finish!
+It's ok if you didn't finish by the deadline!
 Just show us what you have.
-There will be time later in the week to go back and finish anything you have left over.
-We have reviews every Thursday, and want to make sure we know what to go over.
+We'll have office hours and reviews, and we want to know what you are all struggling with so we can use those meetings effectively. **This is not about grades, its about seeing what you know, and where we can help!**

 # What's in an assignment?
 Some of homework will be a special case, but in general there will be 4 sections.

 ## From Scratch
 This is the bulk of the assignment.
 It's testing your ability to look at a blank page and create something.
+Usually, there will be a "from-scratch.js" file, but not always!
+Like in this assignment, you'll need to create your own files!

 ## Debug
 We'll be real with you: most of this job is fixing something broken.
 So in this part you'll be asked to try and get something working by *mostly* relying on reading tests.

-> This was 75% of my job, I cannot stress how important it is to get good at this.
+> This was 75% of my job, I cannot stress how important it is to get good at debugging.
 >
-> -- Mike
+> -- Mike, Director of Marcy Curriculum

 ## Modify
 Given some existing code, can you enhance/change it?
 It's similar to debug in that there's existing code, but nothing is broken.